 ReportComplete has an experimental E-mail facility, it's called 'E-mail documents' and can be reached from the Admin menu.
 Only the administrator can perform this function.
-We have done extensive testing and haven't discovered any issues, but because of the number of different third party e-mail systems out there we don't know how they will handle such large amounts of e-mails being sent out quickly.
+We have done extensive testing and haven't discovered any major issues, but because of the number of different third party e-mail systems out there we don't know how they will handle such large amounts of e-mails being sent out quickly.
 With our own internal testing we have sent out hundreds of test e-mails using our e-mail provider, the e-mails arrived at their destinations with the correct reports, etc.

 Possible (unlikely) issues:

 - The e-mail server the school uses could have bugs and unexpected things could happen if the server gets a huge amount of e-mails in such a short time.

 With regard to GDPR, the ReportComplete servers don't send out the e-mails.
 In the program, the administrator can enter the e-mail server details the school normally uses, the program then uses them to directly connect with the server like your traditional email program would.
 In the settings, the administrator also can set if the connection to the e-mail server is via an encrypted method or not.
 The password that the admin enters to communicate with the school's e-mail server is not stored in the ReportComplete settings or online.

 A school should contact its e-mail provider to make sure they are compliant with GDPR.
 The school should also make sure that its pupil's parents are ok with them storing their contact information (e-mail address), most schools already have this agreement with parents.